flexwie/ghs/README.md

 A npx-like script runner for GitHub gists

 Fetch scripts from GitHub Gists and execute them as if they were native scripts.
+Uses the GitHub CLI for authentication under the hood.

 ## Installation